-During the Savior’s ministry, he came across the path of a man born blind on a Sabbath day.
-The disciples asked Christ if the blindness was a curse for the man’s sins, or the sins of his parents.
+One Sabbath day during the Savior’s ministry, He came across the path of a man born blind.
+The disciples asked Christ if the blindness was a curse for the man’s sins or the sins of his parents.

-Jesus responded that the blindness was not to punish anyone but was an opportunity for God to show His power.
-Jesus then made clay from His spit and dirt, put the clay on the eyes of the man, and instructed him to wash the clay off in the pool of Siloam.
+Jesus then made clay from His spit and dirt, put the clay on the eyes of the man, and told him, “Go, wash in the pool of Siloam.”

 The blind man obeyed, and his sight was restored.
 News of this miracle spread quickly, and the Pharisees sought out the blind man to question him.
 They wanted to know who performed the miracle and how, especially since they taught it was against the Law of Moses to do the work of healing on the Sabbath day.

 They were convinced both the blind man and the person who had healed him were sinners.
 The blind man gave his testimony, saying that he did not know who the man was, but he did know he had been healed and that his healer must be from God.

 The Pharisees became angry at this response.
 They asked the blind man’s parents to testify instead.
 The parents were afraid of the Pharisees, since anyone who went against them were cast out of the church.
 They only agreed that the man had been born blind, but said they didn’t know by whom or what power he was healed.